 - Free debit card, mailed within 10 business days of application approval

-- Physical checks’ costs depending on type ordered
+- Physical checks’ costs depend on type ordered

 - Live customer support online or in branch during business hours